frantic0/genam/README.md

-# Generative Acoustic Metamaterial Pipeline
+# Generative Acoustic Metamaterial

-Genamm is a generative design and optimisation pipeline for acoustic metamaterials.
+Genamm is a pipeline for generative design and optimisation of acoustic metamaterials.

 ### Dependencies